prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-targeting-ios.md

 The values provided via targeting API will be included in the bid request according to the `TCF v2` framework.

+{% capture warning_note %}

+Since the SDK API has priority over CMP values, using the API blocks the CMP signals.
+Use a single way to provide the TCF signals.

+If you need to use an API way, ensure that all the following properties are set in the app code.

+If you need to use CMP way, ensure that you don't set any of the following API properties.

+{% endcapture %}
+{% include /alerts/alert_warning.html content=warning_note %}

 ### Subject To GPDR

 ```